tenable/access-undenied-aws/README.md

 #### Analyze
 This command is used to analyze AccessDenied events.
-It can be used either with the `management-account-role-arn` parameter to retrieve SCPs or with the `scp-file` parameter to use a policy data file created by the [get_scps](#get-scps) command.
+It can be used either with the `management-account-role-arn` parameter to retrieve SCPs, or with the `scp-file` parameter to use a policy data file created by the [get_scps](#get-scps) command.
 ```